ucarlos/CSC4110-Rain-Alert/Readme.md

 6. Boost Library

-    XML<sub>Configuration</sub> uses XML parsing and property tree libraries from Boost.
+    XML_Configuration uses XML parsing and property tree libraries from Boost.
 You can install boost by doing

     ```bash
     sudo apt-get install libboost-dev